HitBTC Token (HIT) Reaches Self Reported Market Cap of $206.25 Million

 HitBTC Token Profile

-HitBTC Token’s launch date was June 15th, 2021.
+HitBTC Token was first traded on June 15th, 2021.
 HitBTC Token’s total supply is 1,522,149,954 tokens.
+The Reddit community for HitBTC Token is https://reddit.com/r/hitbtc.
 The official website for HitBTC Token is hitbtc.com/hit.
-The official message board for HitBTC Token is blog.hitbtc.com/hitbtc-launches-its-native-utility-token-hit.
-The Reddit community for HitBTC Token is https://reddit.com/r/hitbtc.
 HitBTC Token’s official Twitter account is @hitbtc and its Facebook page is accessible here.
+HitBTC Token’s official message board is blog.hitbtc.com/hitbtc-launches-its-native-utility-token-hit.

-It is usually not currently possible to buy alternative cryptocurrencies such as HitBTC Token directly using US dollars.
-Investors seeking to trade HitBTC Token should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, Changelly or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy HitBTC Token using one of the exchanges listed above.
+It is usually not presently possible to purchase alternative cryptocurrencies such as HitBTC Token directly using U.S. dollars.
+Investors seeking to trade HitBTC Token should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, GDAX or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase HitBTC Token using one of the exchanges listed above.

 Receive News & Updates for HitBTC Token Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for HitBTC Token and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.